xvillie/Roblox-Spoofer/README.md

 ### Option A — download the release

 1. Go to the [Releases](../../releases) tab.
-2. Download `spoofer.exe` from the latest release.
+2. Download `RobloxSpoofer.exe` from the latest release.
 3. Right-click → **Run as administrator** (or just double-click and accept the UAC prompt).